 Smith continues to play solid defense for the Herd.
 Photo Credit: Brian M. Frank, The Herd Chronicles

 The improvements he made are evident in the numbers he’s putting up for the Bisons this season.
 Smith has been one of the Herd’s best hitters all season.
-He's currently slashing .288/.381/.595.
-He leads the Triple-A East with 50 RBI, is tied for third with 16 home runs, and ranks fourth with a .975 OPS.
+He's currently slashing .290/.383/.598.
+He is among the Triple-A East leaders in numerous offensive categories.
+Through 66 games, he leads the league with 54 RBI, is tied for second with 18 home runs, and ranks third with a .980 OPS.
 He’s played mostly his natural position of shortstop, but he’s also played ten games at third base and recently played a few games in left field to add to his versatility.

 “Having a better pitch selection and not missing my pitch,” Smith said of what he’s focusing on at the plate this season.
 “Just kind of just honing in on what pitches I’m swinging at and kind of thinking more along the lines of what the at-bat’s going to be and the situation and stuff like that.
 I think that’s mainly what I was focusing on and I like where I’m at with that stuff.”